In Poland, Human Rights Activist Held Over Rainbow Virgin Mary Posters

 Podlesna said police came for her early Monday and searched her home.
 She was put in custody for several hours.
 She could face up to two years in prison or a stiff fine if convicted.

-Interior Minister Joachim Brudzinski on Twitter thanked the police for their action and said that the principles of freedom and tolerance did not give anyone the right to hurt the feelings of believers.
+Interior Minister Joachim Brudzinski thanked the police for their action and said that the principles of freedom and tolerance did not give anyone the right to hurt the feelings of believers.

-Poland is predominantly Catholic and its government is conservative and pro-church, in recognition of the church’s supportive role in the country’s struggle for freedom during World War II and later against communist rule.
 The church has recently been under criticism in Poland for its continuing prominent role in state matters, and for revealing hundreds of covered-up cases of sexual abuse of minors by priests.
+Public opinion surveys have shown falling support for having nuns and priests, or even lay educators, teach religion in public schools.